mmghorbani/KNTU-ML-Course-2024/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)

 ## About
-This repository houses the assignments and projects for the Machine Learning Course 2024 at K. N. Toosi University of Science and Technology.
+This repository houses the assignments and projects for the Machine Learning Course 2024 at K. N. Toosi University of Technology.
 It includes a variety of practical tasks and comprehensive projects designed to enhance your understanding of machine learning concepts.
 For detailed information on the topics covered in the course, please visit the [Course webpage](https://apac.ee.kntu.ac.ir/academic/courses/machine-learning/).

 ## Instructor
 [Dr. Mahdi Aliyari](https://apac.ee.kntu.ac.ir/members/faculty/aliyari/)